-This section allows you to configure the physical port parameters such as speed, duplex, flow control, and jumbo frames.
+This section allows you to configure the physical port parameters such as speed, duplex, and flow control.
 This section also reports the current link status of each port and negotiated speed/duplex.
-Additionally you will be able to set your BPDU ports for Spanning Tree Configuration and EAP ports for 802.1x port-based authentication configuration.

-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on Network and click on Physical Interface. - 3.
 Review the settings.
 Click Apply to save changes. - Port Specifies the port number.
-The All value indicates ports 1 through 5 on the Switch.
+The All value indicates ports 1 through 10 on the Switch.
 You cannot change this parameter.
-You can use the All row value in the Port column to apply Administration Status, Mode, and Flow Control settings to all ports at the same time. - Link Status This parameter indicates the status of the link between the port and the end node connected to the port.
+You can use the All row value in the Port column to apply Admin Status, Mode, Jumbo, Flow Contrl, EAP, BPDU settings to all ports at the same time. - Link Status This parameter indicates the status of the link between the port and the end node connected to the port.
 The possible values are: - Up -This parameter indicates a valid link exists between the port and the end node. - Down -This parameter indicates the port and the end node have not established a valid link. - Admin.
 Status: This parameter indicates the operating status of the port.
 You can use this parameter to enable or disable a port.
 You may want to disable a port and prevent packets from being forwarded if a problem occurs with the node or cable connected to the port.
 You can enable the port to resume normal operation after the problem has been fixed.
 You can also disable an unused port to secure it from unauthorized connections.
-The possible values are:
+The possible values are: - Enabled This parameter indicates the port is able to send and receive Ethernet frames.

-- Enabled This parameter indicates the port is able to send and receive Ethernet frames. - Disabled This parameter indicates the port is not able to send and receive Ethernet frames. - Mode: This parameter indicates the speed and duplex mode settings for the port.
+- Disabled This parameter indicates the port is not able to send and receive Ethernet frames. - Mode: This parameter indicates the speed and duplex mode settings for the port.
 You can use this parameter to set the speed and duplex mode of a port.
 The possible settings are: - Auto -This parameter indicates the port is using Auto-Negotiation to set the operating speed and duplex mode.
-The actual operating speed and duplex mode of the port are displayed in parentheses (for example, "1000/F" for 1000 Mbps full duplex mode) after a port establishes a link with an end node. - Auto (1000F) -This parameter indicates the port is configured for 1000Mbps operation in Auto-Negotiation mode. - 1000/Full -This parameter indicates the port is configured for 1000Mbps operation in full-duplex mode. - 100/Full -This parameter indicates the port is configured for 100Mbps operation in full-duplex mode. - 10/Full -This parameter indicates the port is configured for 10Mbps operation in full-duplex mode. - 100/Half -This parameter indicates the port is configured for 100Mbps operation in half-duplex mode. - o 10/Half -This parameter indicates the port is configured for 10Mbps operation in half-duplex mode.
+The actual operating speed and duplex mode of the port are displayed in parentheses (for example, "1000/F" for 1000 Mbps full duplex mode) after a port establishes a link with an end node. - 1000/Full -This parameter indicates the port is configured for 1000Mbps operation in full-duplex mode. - 100/Full -This parameter indicates the port is configured for 100Mbps operation in full-duplex mode. - 10/Full -This parameter indicates the port is configured for 10Mbps operation in full-duplex mode. - 100/Half -This parameter indicates the port is configured for 100Mbps operation in half-duplex mode. - 10/Half -This parameter indicates the port is configured for 10Mbps operation in half-duplex mode.